CATcher-org/CATcher/README.md

 ### 2.4.2.
 Troubleshooting
 1. Copy and pasting images into the text editor for Mac Users

     You may find you are not able to copy (Cmd+c) and paste (Cmd+v) an image from the "Preview" application.
-As a workaround,     there are other ways to paste stuff into the text editor such as dragging and drop a screenshot image or a file.
+As a workaround,     there are other ways to paste stuff into the text editor such as dragging and dropping a screenshot image or a file.

 # 3. Development
 1. Fork this repository into your Github account.